realitydeslab/holoweb-webxr-polyfills/README.md

-# WebXR Polyfill for HoloKit WebXR Viewer
+# WebXR Polyfill for HoloWeb (WebXR Viewer)

 This repo contains polyfill code that implements the WebXR Device API for use *only* in HoloKit WebXR Viewer.

 It implements two modes under `immersive-ar` sessions:
-- Handheld AR (Monocular AR)
+- Handheld AR (Monocular AR) using Phone Screen
 - Headworn AR (Stereoscopic AR) using HoloKit

 ## Implementation